Refusing to Submit to a Breathalyzer in Rhode Island

 Breathalyzers in Rhode Island

+A breathalyzer is a device used to measure a person's blood alcohol content (BAC) through a sample of the person's breath.
 Rhode Island, like most states, has implied consent laws with regard to breathalyzer tests.
 This means that by applying for a Rhode Island driver's license, a person agrees to submit to a breathalyzer test if pulled over under suspicion of driving under the influence.

 Consequences of Refusing a Breathalyzer Test in Rhode Island